rocky-linux/documentation/en/rocky/8/guides/rocky-8-installation.md

 For example  `Rocky-8.3-x86_64-minimal.iso`

 > **NOTE:**
 Rocky project web page has a listing of several mirrors located all over the world.
 Whenever possible, you should choose the mirror geographically closest to you.
-The list of official mirrors can be found at `https://#`
+The list of official mirrors can be found [here](https://mirrors.rockylinux.org/mirrormanager/mirrors).

 ## Verifying the installer ISO